-Evolutionary biologists make an important distinction between 'cues' and 'signals'.
-A cue provides information gleaned as a byproductof something that serves an alternate adaptive purpose; for example, chewing is a reliable cue that someone is eating, but did not evolve to communicate that information.
+Evolutionary biologists make an important distinction between cues and signals.
+A cue provides information gleaned as a byproduct of something that serves an alternate adaptive purpose; for example, chewing is a reliable cue that someone is eating, but it did not evolve to communicate that information.
 On the other hand, signals evolved specifically for the purpose of communication; for example, peacock plumage evolved as a hard-to-fake signal of mate quality (Hasson, 1997).
-In the Two Stage Model, it is hypothesized that emotion expressions began as cues-providing information about internal states but not existing for that reason-but eventually transformed, in both form and function, to become signals.
+In the two-stage model, it is hypothesized that emotion expressions began as cues-providing information about internal states but not existing for that reason-but eventually transformed, in both form and function, to become signals.
 In other words, in the course of evolutionary history, the function of expressions itself evolved.
-Over time, as recognizing the internal states of other animals yielded fitnesspositive consequences, the facial and bodily behavioral components of certain emotions came to cue those emotional states to observers.
+Over time, as recognizing the internal states of other animals yielded fitness-positive consequences, the facial and bodily behavioral components of certain emotions came to cue those emotional states to observers.
 As social interaction became more possible and even vital for many species, the adaptive value of these expressions may have shifted toward communication.
-As a result, the nonverbal behaviors associated with distinct emotions likely underwent ritualization, a process of change well-researched in evolutionary zoology, whereby an animal's nonverbaldisplays become exaggerated, more visible, distinctive and/or prototypic, in order to function as reliable and effective signals (Eibl-Eisenfeldt, 1989).
-For emotion expressions, this shift from cue to signal can be thought of as their second stage of evolution-a paradigmatic example of exaptation, the common evolutionary process whereby a feature that evolved for one reason gradually morphs to serve a secondary adaptive function.
+As a result, the nonverbal behaviors associated with distinct emotions likely underwent ritualization: a process of change well researched in evolutionary zoology whereby an animal's nonverbal displays become exaggerated, more visible, distinctive, and/or prototypic in order to function as reliable and effective signals (Eibl-Eibesfeldt, 1989).2 For emotion expressions, this shift from cue to signal can be thought of as their second stage of evolution-a paradigmatic example of exaptation, the common evolutionary process whereby a feature that evolved for one reason gradually morphs to serve a secondary adaptive function.

 As a result of ritualization, emotion expressions have become the highly recognizable displays that characterize daily life.
-Indeed, the ability to quickly and accurately recognize these expressions appears to be a human universal, and even generalizes to certain Great Apes (e.g. Parr, 2003), suggesting that understanding others' emotions is adaptive.
+Indeed, the ability to quickly and accurately recognize these expressions appears to be a human universal and even generalizes to certain Great Apes (e.g. Parr, 2003), suggesting that understanding others' emotions is adaptive.
 What the third chapter of emotion expression research is revealing is why emotion communication-reliably displaying and identifying emotion expressions-increases fitness.

-In one of the best examples, studies have demonstrated an evolved preparedness in monkeys for automatically responding to, and learning from, the fear expressions of their conspecifics.
-Lab-reared rhesus monkeys, previously unafraid of snakes, were found to rapidly develop this historically adaptive fear after seeing wild rhesus monkeys display fear expressions in the presence of snakes (but, importantly, not in the presence of flowers, see Ohman & Mineka, 2001).
-Hence, monkeys not only 'recognize' fear expressions, but also respond to the meaning behind these expressions in an adaptive manner.
+Among the best examples of such research are studies that have demonstrated an evolved preparedness in monkeys for automatically responding to, and learning from, the fear expressions of their conspecifics.
+Lab-reared rhesus monkeys previously unafraid of snakes were found to rapidly develop this historically adaptive fear after seeing wild rhesus monkeys display fear expressions in the presence of snakes (but, importantly, not in the presence of flowers, see Ohman & Mineka, 2001).
+Hence, monkeys not only "recognize" fear expressions but also respond to the meaning behind these expressions in an adaptive manner.
 Similar findings have emerged in human infants, who by 12 months seem to respond adaptively to parents' fear expressions, using them to guide decisions about whether to cross a visual cliff (Sorce, Emde, Campos, & Klinnert, 1985).

-Thus, a number of primates seem to have evolved two complementary psychological abilities-one for automatically displaying ritualized expressions in prototypic, evolutionarily recurrent situations, and another for automatically interpreting and responding to the meaning behind these expressions when they are displayed by others (see Figure 1).
-In the case of fear, this means that the reason the expression is universally displayed and recognized not only because expressers benefit physiologically from widening their eyes in response to fear-eliciting stimuli, but also because both expressers and observers benefit from a rapidly communicated nonverbal signal of danger.
+Thus, a number of primates seem to have evolved two complementary psychological abilities-one to automatically display ritualized expressions in prototypic, evolutionarily recurrent situations and another to automatically interpret and respond to the meaning behind these expressions when they are displayed by others (see Fig. 1).
+In the case of fear, this means that the reason the expression is universally displayed and recognized is not only that expressers benefit physiologically from widening their eyes in response to fear-eliciting stimuli but also because both expressers and observers benefit from a rapidly communicated nonverbal signal of danger.